 4. Add it in apps

-As more businesses realize the importance of creating an inclusive environment for employees, their tools are becoming more inclusive.
-For example, Asana, which creates workflow and task management software, has added a profile setting that allows users to share their own pronouns and see what others have shared as theirs.
+As more businesses realize the importance of creating an inclusive environment for employees, their tools become more inclusive.
+For example, Asana, which makes workflow and task management software, has added a profile setting that allows users to share their pronouns and see what others have shared as theirs.

 5. Commit to a communications plan